tangobattle/tango/README.md

 That should be it!
 The server should be available in the usual Rust output directory.

-In order to configure your server, you'll need to set the following environment variables:

--   `LISTEN_ADDR`: Host/port to listen on.
-Defaults to `[::]:1984`.
-It's recommended to front this with e.g. nginx for TLS support.

--   `USE_X_REAL_IP`: Whether or not the client's IP is presented in the `X-Real-IP` header.
-If false, will use the IP of the TCP connection. **Do not enable this if you do not have a reverse proxy (e.g. nginx) that will set this in all cases!**

--   `SUBSPACE_CLIENT_ID`, `SUBSPACE_CLIENT_SECRET`: Credentials for WebRTC-CDN from <https://subspace.com>.
-If not set, clients will not be able to get TURN credentials and connectivity behind CGNAT will be limited.
+#### ICE configuration server

+**An ICE configuration server is not provided.
+You must write your own.
+Note that by default Tango will use Google's public STUN servers, but will not use any TURN servers.**

+If you want to guarantee connections across even funny NATed connections, you will need to use an ICE configuration server.
+This can be configured in Tango under _Settings > Advanced > ICE configuration server address_.

+The ICE configuration server must:

+-   Run over HTTP or HTTPS.
+-   Accept, via POST, `GetRequest` and return `GetResponse` as defined in `core/tango-protos/src/protos/iceconfig.proto`.
+Note that these must be in serialize Protobuf format.

 ## Automatic Updates

 Whenever a new version of Tango is released, Tango will download the update for you automatically.
 When you see a **purple** dot on the Settings cog in Tango, the update is currently being downloaded.
 When you see a **blue** dot on the Settings cog, the download is complete, and will be installed once Tango is closed.
 When you next open Tango, it will be running the up-to-date version.

-***A note for Linux users:***
+**_A note for Linux users:_**

 The `.AppImage` release for Linux users also fully supports automatic updates!
-However, due to how the update process works, the original `.AppImage` you downloaded will be replaced with the latest `.AppImage` file, *effectively renaming it*.
+However, due to how the update process works, the original `.AppImage` you downloaded will be replaced with the latest `.AppImage` file, _effectively renaming it_.
 This renaming will break any scripts, shortcuts, or `.desktop` entries you may have created against the original filename.
 However, this can easily be avoided; simply rename your `.AppImage` to `Tango.AppImage` - the key is removing the version number.
 If you do this, you will still receive automatic updates, but the `.AppImage` won't be renamed after an update, meaning any scripts or shortcuts pointing to Tango will continue working after updates.

 ## Language support